julelang/manual/src/compiler/directives.md

 ## Directive: `pass`
 Directive pass is a top directive.
 Passes compiler flags to generated compile command for compiling source code.
-Passes are must be start with dash.
+Uses string literal as argument, but literals are not processed, accepts directly.
+So, you can't use escape sequences like original string literals.

 ::: info
 There are no issue if you are using same passes.